blueedgetechno/androidInReact/README.md

 4. Can I contribute?
     - Yes, you can!
-Open an issue, create a pull request, head over to [discussions](https://github.com/blueedgetechno/androidInReact/discussions).
+Open an issue, create a pull request, head over to [discussions](https://github.com/blueedgetechno/androidInReact/discussions) or join the [discord](https://discord.gg/NcjaNdwtnR).

 5. Where did you get the inspiration from, if you have?